 But having lived alongside it for so long has left with me with a sick feeling, a mere residue of the resigned anger I see in Evan’s eyes every night.
 In them I see the childlike rage of someone trapped in the gears of a behemoth system that turn without sympathy or notice.
 These are the same gears that led his father, also a physician, to early retirement, and my mother to pursue a second residency and finally a withdrawal from clinical medicine entirely.

 The long legacy of a corrupt system does not justify that system.
 This series is for all those who are ready for what comes next.
 I’ll be discussing physician wellness without mincing words or protecting delicate feelings.
 My aim is threefold: to dismantle the assumptions that underlie discourse around resident life and impede real change; to tease out the material factors that undermine wellness; and to suggest directions for the future of medical training (and the practice of medicine more broadly).
 Stay tuned.

-Please read Part 2 of this three-part series.
+Please read Part 2 and Part 3 of this three-part series.